 This form should be submitted ideally 6-8 weeks before travel.
 The latest date we can receive forms is 3 weeks before departure.
 After that date, you will have to go to a travel clinic for specialist advice.

 The Elizabeth Courtauld Partnership was formed in December 2002 following the merger of the two well-established practices in Halstead.
 Halstead Surgery was purpose-built and opened in March 2000.
 It includes accommodation for district nurses, health visitors and practice nurses.

-Facilities now available in the surgery include a large multi-purpose room for baby clinics, audiology tests and facilities for the disabled which include a specially adapted WC, wheelchair access and hearing loop.
+Facilities now available in the surgery include a large multi-purpose room for baby clinics, facilities for the disabled which include a specially adapted WC, wheelchair access and hearing loop.
 There is some car parking available for patients attending the surgery.
 Please do not use these spaces if you go shopping, as you may cause difficulties for other patients trying to attend the surgery.

 Halstead Link was established in 1989 to foster links between the surgery and the community in Halstead and the surrounding villages.
 Regular meetings are held in the surgery and details can be obtained from the reception desk.
 Open meetings are held twice a year, with speakers on topics of medical interest.

 Over the years a considerable amount of money and equipment has been donated by individuals and organisations.
 This has enabled us to provide a wider range of services to our patients.
 We are very grateful for this generous support.

 In the future we would like to see Link as the focus for discussion on what services we should be purchasing for the benfit of you, the patient.

 The local community benefits from its own hospital, originally built in 1884 but extensively developed and rebuilt in recent years.
 There are inpatient beds, respite care beds and outpatient facilities.
 A number of the other services, such as physiotherapy and X-ray, are run from the hospital.
 The doctors are able to admit patients when necessary.